betterscientificsoftware/bssw.io/Articles/Blog/SoftwareAsCraft.md

 This article was originally published as follows: https://www.linkedin.com/pulse/software-craft-paul-wolfenbarger

 ### Author bio
-Paul Wolfenbarger is a structural and software engineer at Sandia National Laboratories and a member of the ECP-IDEAS team.
+Paul Wolfenbarger is a structural and software engineer at Sandia National Laboratories and a member of the IDEAS-ECP team.
 His background includes lots of buildings in New Mexico and Texas, and he is currently focused on policy and automation to enable legacy HPC software to survive long-term.
 He is  thinking about the decision-making process of software maintenance versus replacement.
 He also tries to keep up with his youngest daughter (a failing effort).

 <!---